-- A. The methods used in the development of mathematical distributions to reflect the effects of deductibles and policy limits shall be actuarially sounds. - B. The relationship among the modeled deductible loss costs shall be reasonable. - C. Deductible loss costs shall be calculated in accordance with s.627.701(5)(a), F.S.
+The methods used by the model to reflect the impact of deductibles and policy limits are actuarially sound.

+B. The relationship among the modeled deductible loss costs shall be reasonable.

+The model produces deductible loss costs with reasonable relationships among the various deductibles.

+C. Deductible loss costs shall be calculated in accordance with s.627.701(5)(a), F.S.